Legal provisions of COM(2023)98 - Amendment of Regulation (EU) 2019/1009 as regards the digital labelling of EU fertilising products

 (b)in paragraph 6, the following subparagraph is added:

 ‘The information referred to in the first subparagraph shall be provided physically on the packaging or the accompanying document or both physically on the packaging or the accompanying document and digitally.
-Where the information is provided digitally, the requirements set out for digital labels in Article 11b and the obligations set out in Article 11c shall apply.’;
+Where the information is provided digitally, the requirements set out for digital labels in Article 11b and the obligations set out in Article 11c shall apply.’

 (c)paragraph 7 is replaced by the following:

 ‘7.
-Manufacturers shall ensure that EU fertilising products are accompanied by the labelling elements required under Annex III, provided in the relevant form set out in Article 11a.
+Manufacturers shall ensure that EU fertilising products are accompanied by the labelling elements required under Annex III, provided in the relevant form as set out in Article 11a.
 Those labelling elements shall be:

 (a)in a language which can be easily understood by end-users, as determined by the Member State concerned;

-(c)accessible for inspection purposes when the EU fertilising product is made available on the market.’;
+(c)accessible for inspection purposes when the EU fertilising product is made available on the market.’

-(3) in Article 8, paragraph 4 is replaced by the following:
+(3)in Article 8, paragraph 4 is replaced by the following:

 ‘4.
 Importers shall ensure that EU fertilising products are accompanied by the labelling elements required under Annex III, provided in the relevant form set out in Article 11a.
 Those labelling elements shall be: